-“If we expect our horse to perform to the best of his ability, we have to give him every chance we can in terms of his physical condition,” says Teresa Slough, an assistant professor at Kansas State University with a master’s degree in equine nutrition.
+“If we expect our horse to perform to the best of his ability, we have to give him every chance we can in terms of his physical condition,” says Teresa Slough, an equine nutrition specialist at Kansas State Research and Extension.

-A horse with a BCS of 1 will be emaciated, meaning his entire skeleton is visible and there is virtually no fat on the horse, Teresa says.
+Body Condition Score 1: A horse with a BCS of 1 will be emaciated, meaning his entire skeleton is visible and there is virtually no fat on the horse.

-A horse with a BCS of 3 will still be thin, but is far better off than a 1 or 2.
+Body Condition Score 3: A horse with a BCS of 3 will still be thin, but is far better off than a 1 or 2.
 These horses will have fat cover over their ribs, but the ribs are still noticeably prominent.
-Individual vertebrae can’t be distinguished, but the horse will look thin through the neck, withers, tailhead, loin and shoulders.
+Individual vertebrae can’t be distinguished, but the horse will look thin through the neck, withers, tail head, loin and shoulders.

-Teresa says the first step to helping horses with a low BCS is contacting a nutritionist, veterinarian or both immediately.
+The first step to helping horses with a low BCS is to contact a nutritionist, veterinarian or both immediately.

-“Horses with a low BCS are not getting enough energy in their diet,” she says.
-“This could be due to old age, poor quality feed, not enough feed, bad teeth, internal parasites, disease, sickness or a combination of problems.”
+“Horses with a low BCS are not getting enough energy in their diet,” Teresa says.
+“This could be due to old age, poor-quality feed, not enough feed, bad teeth, internal parasites, disease, sickness or a combination of problems.”